-- Provide discharge and reservoir elevation information via the internet. - Conduct routine maintenance of the FERC-approved recreation site(s) (Canoe Portage) throughout the term of the original license. - Review and update or replace the Take-Out sign and Part 8 sign at the Canoe Portage recreation site. - Develop a Land Management Plan to address recreation, signage, maintenance, and trash removal at NSPW owned islands. - Develop a Whitewater Recreation Plan in coordination with the Saxon Falls Project to determine a designated schedule for the two proposed whitewater release events. - Provide two annual whitewater releases downstream of the Gile Dam for whitewater boating. - Supplement water releases as needed from the Gile Dam for enhanced aesthetics at the Saxon Falls bypass reach. - Implement the Cave Bat BITP/A for any routine vegetation maintenance activities at NSPW's FERC-approved recreation site(s). - Implement the Wood Turtle BITP/A for routine maintenance activities at NSPW's FERC-approved recreation site(s) as long as the turtle remains a state-threatened or endangered species.
+- Provide discharge and reservoir elevation information via the internet. - Conduct routine maintenance of the FERC-approved recreation site(s) (Canoe Portage) throughout the term of the original license. - Review and update or replace the Take-Out sign and Part 8 sign at the Canoe Portage recreation site. - Develop a Whitewater Recreation Plan in coordination with the Saxon Falls Project to determine a designated schedule for the two proposed whitewater release events. - Provide two annual whitewater releases downstream of the Gile Dam for whitewater boating. - Supplement water releases as needed from the Gile Dam for enhanced aesthetics at the Saxon Falls bypass reach. - Implement the Cave Bat BITP/A for any routine vegetation maintenance activities at NSPW's FERCapproved recreation site(s). - Implement the Wood Turtle BITP/A for routine maintenance activities at NSPW's FERC-approved recreation site(s) as long as the turtle remains a state-threatened or endangered species.